 However, we also make it clear to our corporate sponsors that their financial support will not influence or alter our public positions on proposed solutions to the challenges we face.

 For example, we believe that litter from miniature liquor bottles (nips) is a serious problem in Massachusetts.
-We have publicly advocated for a bill that would add a $0.05 (or preferably higher) deposit on the sale of nips.
-Our petition on Change.org has garnered support from more than 6,800 people so far.
+We have publicly advocated for a bill that would add a five-cent or 10-cent deposit on the sale of nips.
+Our petition on Change.org has garnered support from more than 8,345 people so far.

 When Sazerac, the producer of Fireball and Dr. McGillicuddy’s nips, offered to subsidize the cost of community cleanups in Massachusetts in 2019, we did not turn them away.
 But we also made it clear to them that their funding would not change our position on the proposed nip deposit bill.
-They accepted that position in good faith, and together we were able to conduct four successful community cleanups, thanks to their funding and in-kind donation of supplies.
-In 2020, Sazerac made another sizable donation and those funds are helping to offset the cost of our Massachusetts Litter Cleanup Crew program.
+They accepted that position in good faith, and together we have since conducted many successful community cleanups, thanks to their funding.
+Sazerac's ongoing annual support also helps offset the cost of our Massachusetts Litter Cleanup Crew program.

 Corporate Engagement Fees

-We host Corporate Community Service events within the great Boston area.
-A typical community service project might include a local litter cleanup, a DCR park beautification project, or an indoor event that benefits the local community.
+We host Corporate Community Service events within the greater Boston area.
+A typical community service project might include a local litter cleanup or a DCR park beautification project.
 Working together, we provide corporate employees with a rewarding, first-class community service experience.
-We charge a minimum donation of $500 to cover the cost of organizing these projects.
+We ask for a minimum donation of $1,000 to cover the cost of organizing these projects.

 Government Support and Grants

 Thanks to the efforts of State Senator Paul Feeney, we secured an earmark in the Massachusetts fiscal-year 2020 state budget.
 We also secured a grant from the Massachusetts Department of Environmental Protection (MassDEP) to launch and deliver our Talking Trash & Recycling Program across the state.
-We thank Senator Feeney, Governor Charlie Baker, and MassDEP for their support.
-We are confident this funding will deliver a strong return on investment for the Commonwealth.
+We thank Senator Feeney and MassDEP for their support and urge our state legislators to provide a permanent source of ongoing funding for KMB.